Sucking up CO2

 HQ: Orange, Australia

-Modern agriculture can deplete soils of critical nutrients as well as carbon.
-Globally, there has been an estimated 60% loss of soil organic carbon.
-This is a major risk to farm fertility, as soil carbon influences the infiltration and retention of water, drives effective nutrient cycling, and limits topsoil loss.
+Prevailing agricultural practices deplete soils of key nutrients, such as CO2.
+Globally, there has been an estimated 60% loss of soil organic carbon to the atmosphere.
+This is a major risk to farm fertility, as soil carbon influences the retention of water, drives nutrient cycling, and limits topsoil loss.
 It’s a major contributor to the UN’s finding that the world has as few as 60 good harvests left.

 How it Works

-Soil Carbon Co. coats seeds in an endophytic fungi that promotes plant growth and enhances resilience against drought, disease, and high temperatures.
-This helps boost yields, directly supporting income for farmers.
-The endophytes play another role, producing stable forms of soil carbon that are less likely to break down, even when they’re exposed to water.
-As the plant grows, so do soil carbon levels.
+Loam coats seeds in an endophytic fungus that promotes plant growth and enhances resilience against drought, disease, and high temperatures.
+This significantly boosts yields, directly growing income for farmers.
+The endophytes play another role, making stable forms of carbon like aggregate and minerals that endure for hundreds if not thousands of years, reversing the loss of soil carbon.

 Microbial carbon removal promises to be among the most efficient ways of capturing CO2 because it requires no additional land, energy, or equipment.
-Its adoption doesn’t rely on carbon pricing or dramatic behavior changes, as coating seeds is a common practice.
+Its adoption doesn’t rely on carbon pricing or dramatic behavior changes.
+Coating seeds is already a common practice.
 The direct outcome of removing CO2 from the atmosphere is restoring it in soils, boosting yields and soil health.

 Gigatons of CO2e